-We concluded full scope audit work at all of the reporting units, which are located in Switzerland, Cayman Islands and Ireland.
+We concluded full scope audit work at all 3 reporting units.

-Our audit scope therefore addressed 100% of the Group's assets, equity, income and expenses and cash flows.
+Our audit scope therefore addressed 100% of the Group's assets, liabilities, equity, income and expenses and cash flows.

-As a key audit matter the following area of focus has been identified: Valuation and ownership of hedge funds investments.
+As a key audit matter the valuation and ownership of hedge fund investments has been identified as an area of focus.